-- · All properties connected to our network would have a water meter installed commencing in Year 4. - Users would pay per cubic meter for any use above the average water use per household. - Water demand should reduce therefore reducing water treatment costs. - Less risk of breaching our water take consent limits. - · Leaks are more easily detected.
+- All properties connected to our network would have a water meter installed commencing in Year 4. - Users would pay per cubic metre for any use above the average water use per household. - Water demand should reduce therefore reducing water treatment costs. - Less risk of breaching our water take consent limits. - Leaks are more easily detected.

-We propose to include \$2.7 million over 2027/28 and 2028/29 (years 4 and 5) to install water meters on all properties connected to water supply.
+We propose to include \$2.7 million over 2027/28 and 2028/29 (Years 4 and 5) to install water meters on all properties connected to water supply.
 This expenditure will be funded by loan.

 The Water Supply activities are currently funded by a mix of metered water charges and targeted fixed rates.
-A review of the funding for Water Supply will be undertaken for the next LTP in preparation of water metering being implemented across the district.
+A review of the funding for Water Supply will be undertaken for the next LTP in preparation of water metering being implemented across the District.

-Based on the current funding policy, this initiative will add \$1.46 per week to a connected Te Kuiti property and \$2.02 per week for a Piopio, Mokau or Maniaiti/Benneydale property connected to the council water supply network.
+Based on the current funding policy, this initiative will add \$1.46 per week to a connected Te Kūiti property and \$2.02 per week for a Piopio, Mōkau or Maniaiti/ Benneydale property connected to the Council's water supply network.
+This calculation is based on the average additional cost across Years 6-10 of the LTP.

-Council would like to know your thoughts on installing water meters.
+We would like to know your thoughts on installing water meters